talipovdaniyar/talipovdaniyar.github.io/source/_posts/tfs-pi-soundboard.md

 Once your app is deployed, I recommend you to first test your webservice with a Rest Client, I used [Postman](https://www.getpostman.com/)

 ## 3. TFS
-Now that the Raspberry Pi listens to POST requests we only need to configure TFS.
+Now that the Raspberry Pi can handle the POST requests, we only need to configure TFS.
 You can follow this [explanation](https://www.visualstudio.com/en-us/docs/integrate/get-started/service-hooks/services/webhooks) for configuring webhooks on your TFS repository.

 ## 4. Conclusion
 Initially this small project started as an inside joke.
-However I do think it can be useful in the development cycle.
+However, I do think it can be useful in the development cycle.
 Just make sure that everyone agrees to the new soundboard notifier.
-Inform the less tech-savvy people about what a RaspberryPi is and reassure them you aren't sniffing the network traffic.
+Inform the less tech-savvy colleagues about what a RaspberryPi is and reassure them you aren't sniffing the network traffic.

 [<img src="http://res.cloudinary.com/dcgoisyp0/image/upload/v1482595813/button_get-code_mtnyv7.png">](https://github.com/talipovdaniyar/PiSoundBoard)